-- In-class support, possibly delivered with the assistance of a Learning Support Assistant or other adult. - Class-linked small group or paired Learning Support sessions. - Small group booster sessions. - One-to-one, paired or group-based timed intervention programmes. - One-to-one support lessons - Computer-based intervention programmes completed in collaboration with home.
+- In-class support, possibly delivered with the assistance of a Learning Support Assistant or other adult. - Class-linked small group or paired Learning Support sessions. - Small group booster sessions. - One-to-one, paired or group-based timed intervention programmes. - One-to-one support lessons - Computer-based intervention programmes completed in collaboration with home. - Access arrangements for future internal and external examinations.

-Please note, there is no additional charge to parents for this support.
+Please note, there is no additional charge to parents for support or for access arrangement screening.

-For some pupils in the Third Year, it might be appropriate, on agreement with the school, for their Learning Support lesson to be timetabled as an option subject (one period per week).
-If you would like to discuss this as an option for your child, please get in touch with the Director of Learning Skills, Mrs Elizabeth Bridle (elizabeth.bridle@yarmschool.org).
+For some pupils in the Third Year, it might be appropriate, on agreement with the school, for their Learning Support lesson to be timetabled.
+If we think that your child would benefit from timetabled Learning Support in the Third Year, we will contact you to make that recommendation.
+We ordinarily contact families with any Third Year Learning Support recommendations towards the end of the summer term in the Second Year, once we have reviewed the summer examinations.
+However, if you would like to discuss the context for Learning Support further in advance of that point, please get in touch with the Director of Learning Skills, Mrs Elizabeth Bridle (elizabeth.bridle@yarmschool.org).